jonnonz1/nz-statute-book/acts/public/2012/sale-and-supply-of-alcohol-act-2012.md

 (2) If this clause applies,—
   (a) in the case of proceedings begun before the commencement of this clause, the procedures specified in this Act immediately before the commencement of this clause continue to apply as if the Sale and Supply of Alcohol (Community Participation) Amendment Act 2023 had not been enacted:
   (b) in the case of proceedings not begun before the commencement of this clause, the procedures specified in this Act immediately after the commencement of this clause (as amended by the Sale and Supply of Alcohol (Community Participation) Amendment Act 2023) apply.

+### Part 3 — Provisions relating to Sale and Supply of Alcohol (Sales on Anzac Day Morning, Good Friday, Easter Sunday, and Christmas Day) Amendment Act 2026

+### 3 Interpretation
+In this Part,—
+  - **amendment Act** means the Sale and Supply of Alcohol (Sales on Anzac Day Morning, Good Friday, Easter Sunday, and Christmas Day) Amendment Act 2026
+  - **commencement date** means the date on which the amendment Act comes into force under section 2 of that Act.

+### 4 Transitional arrangements for on-licences
+A condition imposed on an on-licence has no effect to the extent that it— (a) is imposed before the commencement date; and
+  (b) provides that no alcohol is to be sold or supplied on the premises on Good Friday, Easter Sunday, or Christmas Day, or before 1 pm on Anzac Day.

+### 5 Transitional arrangements for off-licences
+A condition imposed on an off-licence has no effect to the extent that it— (a) is imposed before the commencement date; and
+  (b) prohibits the sale on or delivery from the premises, on Good Friday, or Christmas Day, or before 1 pm on Anzac Day, of grape wine or fruit or vegetable wine made—
+    (i) on the premises; or
+    (ii) from produce harvested from land on which the premises are situated.

+### 6 Transitional arrangements for certain club licences
+A condition imposed on a club licence for premises to which section 47A applies has no effect to the extent that it— (a) is imposed before the commencement date; and
+  (b) provides that no alcohol is to be sold or supplied to persons other than authorised persons for consumption on the premises during the hours from 4 am to 1 pm on Anzac Day.

 ## Schedule 1 — Existing licensing and community trusts